Target-absent Human Attention: Introduction

 \section{Introduction}

-The mechanism of attention used by humans to prioritize and select visual information~\cite{posner1990attention,posner1994attention,petersen2012attention} has attracted the interest of computer vision researchers seeking to reproduce this selection efficiency in machines \cite{yang2020predicting,chen2021coco,zelinsky2019benchmarking,chen2021predicting,rashidi2020optimal}.
-The most often used paradigm to study this efficiency is a visual search task, where efficiency is measured with respect to how many attention shifts (gaze fixations) are needed to detect a target in an image.
+The attention mechanism used by humans to prioritize and select visual information~\cite{posner1990attention,posner1994attention,petersen2012attention} has attracted the interest of computer vision researchers seeking to reproduce this selection efficiency in machines \cite{yang2020predicting,chen2021coco,zelinsky2019benchmarking,chen2021predicting,rashidi2020optimal}.
+The most often-used paradigm to study this efficiency is a visual search task, where efficiency is measured with respect to how many attention shifts (gaze fixations) are needed to detect a target in an image.
 But what about when the target is not there?
-Understanding gaze behavior during target-absent search (including search termination) would serve applications in human-computer interaction while engaging basic questions in attention research.
+Understanding gaze behavior during target-absent search (including search termination) would serve applications in human-computer interaction while addressing basic questions in attention research.
 No predictive model of human search fixations would be complete without addressing the unique problems arising from target-absent search.

-The neuroanatomy of the primate foveated retina is such that visual acuity lessens with increasing distance from the high-resolution central fovea.
+The neuroanatomy of the primate foveated retina is such that visual acuity decreases with increasing distance from the high-resolution central fovea.
 When searching for a target, this foveated retina drives people to move their eyes selectively to image locations most likely to be the target, thereby providing the highest-resolution visual input to the target-recognition task, with each fixation movement guided by low-resolution input from peripheral vision.
-Recognizing the fact that the human visual input is filtered through a foveated retina is crucial to understanding and predicting human gaze behavior, and this is especially true for target-absent search where there is no clear target signal and gaze is driven instead by contextual relationships to other objects and the spatial cues that they might provide about the target's location.
+Recognizing the fact that the human visual input is filtered through a foveated retina is crucial to understanding and predicting human gaze behavior, and this is especially true for target-absent search where there is no clear target signal and gaze is driven instead by contextual relationships to other objects and the spatial cues that might provide about the target's location.